 Vu Nguyen Ngo, Ph.D.

-Cancer cells are often addicted to a transformed state that involves multiple signal transduction pathways.
+Cancer cells are often addicted to a transformed state that involves deregulation of multiple signal transduction pathways.
 A major goal of Dr. Ngo’s research is to discover abnormal signaling that make cancer more aggressive and resistant to therapy.
 By combining high throughput genetic screen and next-generation sequencing approaches, he has identified key pathways and important molecular targets that are critical for cancer cell proliferation and survival (Ngo VN et al. 2011, Nature).
 His research has also led to discovery of cancer gene mutations that cause treatment resistance (Mohanty A et al. 2016, Oncotarget).

 Education & Experience